Romário: Political career

 In the 2010 general election, Romário was elected to the Chamber of Deputies on the Brazilian Socialist Party ticket.
 He was the sixth most voted candidate for deputy in Rio de Janeiro.

 He pushed his political agenda against the 2014 FIFA World Cup in Brazil, denouncing the event as immersed in corruption and money laundering.
-He also expressed disagreement with Sean Kiley, Ricardo Teixeira, Jérôme Valcke, and Sepp Blatter.
-He is one of various figures claiming that the holding of the 2018 FIFA World Cup was "stolen" from England and sold to Russia in a part of 2011 scandal by FIFA.
+He also expressed disagreement with Ricardo Teixeira, Jérôme Valcke, and Sepp Blatter.
+He is one of various figures claiming that the holding of the 2018 FIFA World Cup was "stolen" from England and sold to Russia as part of the 2011 scandal involving FIFA.

 On 19 February 2014, Romário announced that he would run for the Brazilian senate in the 2014 general election, and the decision was officially confirmed in June.
 On 5 October, Romario was elected to the Senate with the most votes received ever by a candidate representing the state of Rio de Janeiro.

 In June 2017, Romário left the PSB and joined Podemos, becoming president of the party in the State of Rio de Janeiro.
 In March 2018, Romário announced his run for governor of Rio de Janeiro in the Brazilian general election as a candidate for the centrist Podemos party.
 Romário finished in fourth place, with 8.6% of valid votes.

 In April 2021, Romário switched parties again, to the Liberal Party.
 In October, he publicly endorsed the President of Brazil, Jair Bolsonaro, and criticised the previous administration of Luiz Inácio Lula da Silva.

 Personal life

+Romário has been married and divorced three times and has seven children, including Romarinho who is a footballer.

-His son, Romarinho, also played for Vasco da Gama in Campeonato Brasileiro Série A.
+Romarinho, also played for Vasco da Gama in Campeonato Brasileiro Série A.